Mutual NDA

 What is a mutual NDA?

 A mutual NDA is a confidentiality agreement where both parties agree to protect each other's sensitive information from unauthorized disclosure.
 Unlike a unilateral NDA where only one party shares confidential information, a mutual NDA recognizes that both sides will disclose proprietary data during their business relationship.
 Each party simultaneously acts as both a disclosing party and a receiving party, creating reciprocal obligations of confidentiality.
 Mutual NDAs are the standard instrument for business negotiations, partnership discussions, joint ventures, and merger talks where both parties bring valuable information to the table.
+You can download our free mutual NDA template to review the standard format before generating your customized agreement.

 What is the difference between mutual and unilateral NDA?